open-contracting/infrastructure/docs/cost/index.md

     .. markdown::

         There is an important distinction between the Infrastructure Data Standard (IDS) and the Open Contracting Data Standard (OCDS).
-The former provides a framework identify *categories of information* that should be disclosed.
-The later describe *specific fields* and how they should be structured as data.
+IDS provides a framework to identify *categories of information* that should be disclosed.
+OCDS describes *specific fields* and how they should be structured as data.

         The Project Level Data Specification on this site acts as a bridge between the IDS framework, and the idea of a more structured technical data standard.